 This section explains your options if you stop studying at your sponsor institution because it has a problem with its Tier 4 licence or has closed.
 It is very important that the Home Office has your current UK postal address and your email address so that important correspondence can reach you; see our information about reporting a change of address to the Home Office.

-When your Tier 4 sponsor's licence is revoked, your Tier 4 immigration permission (leave) is usually cut short (curtailed).
+If your Tier 4 sponsor's licence is revoked and you are not permitted by the Home Office to continue studying your course, your Tier 4 immigration permission (leave) is usually cut short (curtailed).
 You are normally given a period of 60 days in which to find another Tier 4 sponsor, make a different type of immigration application or leave.

 If you choose to leave the UK or make another application, make sure you go or submit your application before the end date of your current